groovycode-xyz/taschengeld/ARCHITECTURE.md

 - ESLint is used for linting
 - TypeScript is used for type checking

-## Testing

-- Jest for unit and integration testing
-- React Testing Library for component testing

-This architecture provides a modular and scalable structure for the Taschengeld application, allowing for easy expansion and maintenance of features.

 ## Known Issues

-- There is some inconsitencies related to the /components folder.
-The Task Completion interface has it's own subfolder /components/task-completion containing the related .tsx files.
-This should eventually be refactored to align to the placement of the other interfaces (payday.tsx, piggy-bank.tsx, task-management.tsx and user-management.tsx)

 - Global state management was at one time implemented during development phase, but became problematic and has been removed.
 Some artifacts related to the global state (i.e.: Parent versus Child mode) may remain in the codebase.
 We will come back to address this feature as it is core to the functionality of the application.

 ## Git Commit Preparation Process